emahuni/strapi-plugin-vitest/README.md

 #### v0.2.2

-- Harness has a few fixes, therefore you need to run `strapi-plugin-vitest-init` to get the latest version of the harness.
+- Harness has a few fixes, therefore you need to run `vitest-init` to get the latest version of the harness.
 You don't have to back up any files, it'll be done for you.
 - The new harness can now be used to test standalone plugins

 #### v0.2.0

-- Harness has a few fixes, therefore you need to run `strapi-plugin-vitest-init` to get the latest version of the harness.
+- Harness has a few fixes, therefore you need to run `vitest-init` to get the latest version of the harness.
 Before you do, rename `vitest-config.js` to `vitest-config.bck.js`, if you have any changes, move them into the new `vitest-config.js`.
 - Once you re-init harness, note that it is now in `tests/helpers/harness` from `tests/helpers`.
 If you have any customizations in the old harness files, then you have to manually move any customizations into the new files before you delete the old files.